The Magic School Bus in the Haunted House

 What You Need

 - Plastic wrap or a balloon with open end cut off

 - Objects for making musical instruments: rubber bands, wooden or cardboard boxes, cans, jars, pebbles, beans, paper clips

 Talk About It

 Have children put their hands on their throats, then speak, sing, or hum.
 Can they feel the vibrations?

 What To Do

 - Remove the top and bottom lids of the cans.
 Don’t leave any sharp edges.

 - Cover one end of each can with plastic wrap.
 Secure it in place with the rubber band.

-- Give each group a can, the rice, and a radio or tape player.
+- Give each group a can, the rice, and a device for playing music.
 Give each child a copy of the SEE SOUND page.

-- After children try the experiment and write their responses in the char, they can make their own instruments.
+- After children try the experiment and write their responses in the chart, they can make their own instruments.
 Give them the objects to put together any way they want.